-VIII CALZADA DE CALATRAVA INTERNATIONAL FILM FESTIVAL
+IX CALZADA DE CALATRAVA INTERNATIONAL FILM FESTIVAL

-And the flavor will once again be provided by our traditional “Al Modo Bar” Film Tapas Route, in which our incomparable hotel and catering industry will delight us with its gastronomic interpretations of the films of our great Pedro Almodóvar.
+And the good taste in the mouth will be our traditional “Al Modo Bar” Film Tapas Route, in which our restaurants will surprise us with their culinary proposals based on Spanish films of all times.

-This is a Festival that is made up of restless people, people who are not satisfied with what has been achieved so far; people who do not stop before the imponderables, but are in a constant struggle to overcome them, and who put all their talent, their skills, knowledge and imagination in this great project that is: to turn Calzada de Calatrava into a place of reference at national and international level of the seventh art, thus contributing to its development as an open and multicultural city.
+Whenever I have the opportunity, I repeat that preparing an event of these characteristics is something big, that requires a lot of effort, a lot of time and many people involved, restless people, who are not satisfied with what has been achieved so far, who do not stop before the difficulties but fight to overcome them, and who put all their talent, their effort, their work and imagination to consolidate Calzada de Calatrava as a place of reference at national and international level of the seventh art, people who in one way or another make possible the magnificent continuity of the Calzada de Calatrava Film Festival, without forgetting all the people who during a few intense days will take part in the celebration of its IX Edition, thus contributing to its development as an open, multicultural and inclusive city.
 To turn Calzada into… a town of cinema.

 José Antonio Valencia Camacho

 Councilman of Culture – City Council Calzada Cva.